 Therefore, we strongly advise you to have at least one to one and a half months for the entire incorporation.
 This is the minimum time required and the incorporation may take even longer if your business requires other permit/license applications.

-Incorporating your company in Indonesia provides many advantages for your business such as lower corporate tax rate, owner’s limited liability, and better access to grants and capital.
+Incorporating your company or business setup in Indonesia provides many advantages for your business such as lower corporate tax rate, owner’s limited liability, and better access to grants and capital.

 Fill in the form below to get started.